can weed cause depersonalization

 A bad experience on weed (or any other drug) can be extremely intense, lengthy and feel very traumatic.
 So your brain uses Depersonalization / Derealization as a defense mechanism to cope with that fear.
 This can make you feel lightheaded, dreamy, cut off from reality.

-You still still feel high and you can't come down.
+It can be days or weeks later, but you still feel high and you can't come down.

 This can be very difficult to articulate -- People can often describe it like a weed hangover that's not going away.
 Maybe you still feel high after you've slept, or still feeling weird days after taking an edible.